Tsimane - Agua Negra Lodge

 Getting to Agua Negra Lodge:

 Day 1: You’ll have breakfast at the hotel.
-Tsimane’s local host will pick up your group around 9:30 a.m. and take you to the local airport.
-You’ll take a one-hour and 40-minute charter flight to the Oromomo Indian Community.
-By boat, the guides will transfer the group upriver to Agua Negra Lodge, about a two-hour transfer.
+A Tsimane representative will pick up your group around 9:30 a.m. and take you to the local airport.
+You’ll take a 70-minute charter flight to the Oromomo Indian Community.
+The guides will transfer the group upriver to Agua Negra Lodge by boat, about a two-hour transfer.

-Day 9: You’ll be picked up at your hotel and transferred to the Viru Viru International Airport in plenty of time to catch your flight home.
+Day 9: You’ll be picked up at your hotel and driven to the Viru Viru International Airport to catch your flight home.

 Our advice is free.